 Current assets primarily consist of amounts held in cash, money market accounts, and short-term investments by MEDC; funds in the State of Michigan's equity in common cash; short-term loans receivable; amounts due from the Michigan Strategic Fund (MSF); and receivables for tribal gaming revenues.
 Interest earned on funds retained in the common cash pool of the State of Michigan is the income of the State and is not transferred to MEDC.
-Current assets increased by \$14.3 million primarily due to an increase of \$17.5 million in tribal gaming revenues from MSF.

 Loans receivable (net) includes the long-term portion of the outstanding loans, net of loan loss provisions.
-Net loans receivable increased by \$523,900.
+Net loans receivable decreased by \$3.1 million mainly due to transferring the urban land assembly loans to the Michigan Land Bank Fast Track Authority (LBTFA), a discretely presented component unit of the State of Michigan.
 An explanation of loan loss provisions and other write-offs is included within the analysis of the statement of revenues, expenses, and changes in net position.

 Economic Development Equity Programs (EDEPs) (net) primary purpose is to provide equity funding to outside entities for economic development; not for income or profit.
-EDEPs decreased overall by \$4.8 million due to a decrease of \$2.9 million in value based on cost instead of fair market value as required under GASB Statement No. 72 as well as due to \$2.8 million in write-offs of uncollectible EDEPs.
+EDEPs decreased overall by \$251,479.

 Investments includes cash investments used to fund the operations of the MEDC.
-Non-current investments increased by \$5.6 million in fiscal year 2016.
+Non-current investments increased by \$7.0 million in fiscal year 2017.

-Capital assets (net) at September 30, 2016 included the cost of the MEDC headquarters building, furniture, trademark, and information technology equipment, net of depreciation.
+Capital assets (net) at September 30, 2017 included the cost of the MEDC headquarters building, furniture, trademark, and information technology equipment, net of depreciation.

-Current liabilities at September 30, 2016, which primarily consist of accounts payable at year-end, including payroll obligations; compensated absences; and amounts due to component units decreased by \$644,853.
+Current liabilities at September 30, 2017, which primarily consist of accounts payable at year-end, including payroll obligations and compensated absences, increased by \$1.5 million.

-Long-term liabilities represent \$ 735,984 in long term compensated absences liabilities and \$17.0 million in net pension liabilities.
-The increase of \$2.9 million in long-term liabilities is due to the net pension liability.
+Long-term liabilities represent \$673,697 in long term compensated absences liabilities and \$10.7 million in net pension liabilities.
+The decrease of \$6.3 million in long-term liabilities is due to the net pension liability.
 Additional information on the net pension liability is included in the notes to the financial statements.

-Deferred outflows / inflows of resources are related to pensions, which are discussed further in Note 8.
+Deferred outflows / inflows of resources are related to pensions, which are discussed further in notes to the financial statements.

-Overall, net position increased by \$13.7 million during fiscal year 2016 as a result of the preceding activities.
+Overall, net position increased by \$6.5 million during fiscal year 2017 as a result of the preceding activities.